Operational Challenges and Opportunities

 Remote PHY has gained popularity among service providers by alleviating the rack space, power consumption, and cooling constraints in the hub of the network.
 CableLabs introduced the Remote PHY specifications in 2015 to take full advantage of DOCSIS and Ethernet transport technologies, allowing cable operators to efficiently transmit more data over the same amount of spectrum and meet customer demands for faster transport speeds.

 The insatiable appetite for bandwidth to support services such as 4k and IP video has now validated the projections that Remote PHY explained.
 An increase in remote work and schooling has further transformed network usage patterns, with more demand for videoconferencing, educational platforms, and other more symmetric (equal upstream and downstream consumption) services.
 Upstream consumption has increased by 56% in the past year alone, along with a 133% uptick in subscribers with gigabit or faster connections.
 Most households and businesses now have multiple devices accessing the network at any given time, further driving demand for higher service tiers.

-For this to happen, an exponential number of node splits are required to reduce the size of the downstream service groups.
-In some cases, increasing the number of nodes by a multiple of 5-10 over the next five years.
-While this can increase speeds, it also creates new problems in the head-end or hub.
+For this to happen, an exponential number of node splits are required to reduce service group sizes.
+In some cases, the number of nodes will increase by a multiple of 5-10x over the next five years.
+While this can increase speeds and per-subscriber capacity, it also creates new problems in the head-end or hub.
 More space/power/cooling capacity are required in the hub to accommodate the exponential number of nodes splits.
 Remote PHY relieves these issues.

 Learn what VIAVI is doing to support the transition to Remote PHY in this 3-minute video!